 Eyewear & Contact Lenses

 We do not participate with any vision insurances for the simple fact that it inflates prices and the quality of eyewear suffers.
-We prefer to offer premium products at fair prices and fabricate the glasses ourselves to ensure that our customers are receiving the absolute highest quality eyewear.
+We prefer to offer premium products at fair prices and fabricate the glasses ourselves to ensure that our customers are receiving the absolute best eyewear.
 We are more than happy to fill out and submit the necessary forms to your vision insurance provider for direct reimbursement to you.
-Check out our blog to learn more!
+We will do the same for contacts.